Learning how to sell on Instagram offers businesses of all sizes incredible opportunities to reach their target audiences and drive sales.

 You can start with a small budget and run your ad for a few days to test things out.
 To track how your ad is performing, click “View Results” in the bottom left corner of your ad.
 Remember, Instagram ads can take practice, so make sure you continue to tweak your boosted posts and audiences until you get the results you want.

-The best Instagram ads for driving ecommerce sales include messaging that clearly explains how to make a purchase.
+The best ads to drive Instagram sales for your business are ones that clearly explain how to make a purchase.

 Consider @thebouqsco.
 In the example below, they use the call to action “Shop now and save” in the caption followed by a short description of the offer.
 They also use “Shop Now” as a call to action for the button text to encourage users to make a purchase.